Gearank – Music Gear Information for Live Performance or Studio

 Feedback Detection / Prevention

 The threat of feedback is an ever present concern when using guitar amps, even more so with an acoustic guitar amplifier.
-A powerful acoustic guitar amp with high volume is often the culprit.
+A loud acoustic guitar amp like the Blackstar Sonnet 120 is even more prone to feedback.
 But even at lower volumes, you can encounter feedback due to the room you're playing in and other factors.
 The simplest solution is to adjust the EQ but having anti-feedback will make life easier for you in the long run.
+Even if you don't have feedback problems, you still have to set your EQs properly to sound good.
 A great acoustic guitar amp can prevent feedback while balancing volume and natural tone.
-Acoustic guitar amp makers solve this problem differently but in general Notch Filter tweaking is more effective than phase switches.
+Acoustic guitar amp makers solve this problem differently but in general Notch Filter tweaking is more effective than phase switches when it comes to live performances.

 Full Range Speakers